 The laptop display panel had been disassembled.
 I removed front bezel, LCD cover and hinges.

 For this project you’ll need a laptop with a long flexible video cable.
-For some laptop brands you can find disassembly instructions in the service manual.

 On this picture you see the back side of my frame.
 I removed both original wall mounting brackets and later I’ll replace them with more reliable brackets.